AlzAuthors serve the goal of making a difference to your dementia journey!

 Our Collaboration Today

-Now, two short years later, AlzAuthors.com continues to feature a new author each week and receives requests for inclusion from writers worldwide.
+Now, two short years later, AlzAuthors.com continues to feature a new author weekly and receives requests for inclusion from writers worldwide.
 The website is fast approaching 150 authors.
 Kathryn Harrison and Ann Campanella have joined the team of volunteers with Marianne, Jean and Vicki in the administration of this not-for-profit website.

 AlzAuthors.com is a community of bestselling, award-winning authors who have never shaken hands or shared a cup of coffee, yet came together because their lives have been impacted by Alzheimer’s and dementia.